 Signs and Symptoms

-For an individual — an adult, adolescent or child older than 6 — to be diagnosed with PTSD they must meet each of the criterion.
+For an individual — an adult, adolescent, or child older than 6 — to be diagnosed with PTSD they must meet each of the criteria.

 Criterion B (one required)

 Presence of one or more of the following intrusive symptoms:

 - Recurrent and involuntary memories of the event that causes distress

 - Recurrent distressing dreams connected to the traumatic event